Laminations of punctured surfaces as $\tau$-regular irreducible components: Curves on punctured surfaces

 where we use the same functions $d_2$ and $d_3$ as in Definition \ref{def:comb-inv}.
 This allows us to introduce the important subset

 of \emph{simple marked curves}.
 We let $\cLC^*_{\tau}(\bSu)/_{\simeq}$ denote this set of all simple marked curves considered up to the equivalence relation $\simeq$. \end{Def}

 On $\cAC^{\bowtie}(\bSu)$ the marked intersection number $\Intn^*$ is basically an expansion of the quite dense definition of the tagged intersection number from~\cite[Def.~3.3]{QZ17}.
 This expanded version will be convenient when we compare it later on with the combinatorial $E$-invariant $e_\uQ$.
+See Section~\ref{ssec:ExIntersecN} below for some sample calculations.

 We now introduce the notion of a lamination, which coincides with the collection $C^{\circ}(S,M)$ considered by Musiker--Schiffler--Williams~\cite[Definition 8.2]{MSW13}